 When continents rift, magmatism can produce large volumes of melt that migrate upwards from deep below the Earths surface.
-To understand the role of magmatism in rifting, it is critical to understand how much melt is generated and how it transits the crust.
-Estimating melt volumes and pathways is however difficult particularly in the lower crust where the resolution of geophysical techniques is limited.
-New broadband seismic reflection data allow us to image the 3-D geometry of magma crystallized in the lower crust (17.5-22 km depth) of the northern North Sea, in an area previously considered a magma-poor rift.
-The sub-horizontal magmatic intrusion is ~97 km long (N-S), ~62 km wide (E-W), and comprises several irregular lobes.
-The significant areal extent of the intrusion (~2700 km2), as well as presence of intrusive steps indicate widespread lateral magma transport in the lower crust.
-We estimate that 472 ± 161 km3 of magma was emplaced within this intrusion, suggesting that the northern North Sea is more magmatic than previously thought.
+To understand how magmatism impacts rifting, it is critical to understand how much melt is generated and how it transits the crust.
+Estimating melt volumes and pathways is difficult, however, particularly in the lower crust where the resolution of geophysical techniques is limited.
+New broadband seismic reflection data allow us to image the three-dimensional (3-D) geometry of magma crystallized in the lower crust (17.5-22 km depth) of the northern North Sea, in an area previously considered a magma-poor rift.
+The sub-horizontal igneous sill is ~97 km long (N-S), ~62 km wide (E-W), and 180±40 m thick.
+We estimate that $472\pm161 \text{ km}^3$ of magma was emplaced within this intrusion, suggesting that the northern North Sea contains more igneous intrusions than previously thought.
+The significant areal extent of the intrusion (~2700 km2), as well as presence of intrusive steps, indicate sills can facilitate widespread lateral magma transport in the lower crust.

-Keywords: Magmatic intrusion, lower crust, 3-D seismic reflection data, North Sea
+Keywords: Magma, lower crust, igneous sill, 3-D seismic reflection data, North Sea